demjanp/SiteSyncro/README.md

 - `oxcal_url`: Url to download the OxCal program
 - `years`: Calendar years BP corresponding to the probability distributions in format `np.array([year, ...])`
 - `curve`: Calibration curve in format `np.array([[calendar year BP, C-14 year, uncertainty], ...])`, sorted by calendar years
+- `uncertainties`: List of uncertainties from C-14 dates of samples
 - `oxcal_data`: Results of OxCal modeling from `model.js` in format `{key: data, ...}`
 - `summed`: Summed probability distribution of the dating of all samples in format `np.array([p, ...])`, where p is the probability of the calendar year
 - `random_p`: Calculated p-value for the randomization test